inwut/sql_parser/README.md

-## sql_parser
+## sql_query_parser

 ### Overview

-The `sql_parser` project provides a custom Rust parser for SQL-like queries, implemented using the Pest crate.
+The `sql_query_parser` project provides a custom Rust parser for SQL-like queries, implemented using the Pest crate.
 It can parse SELECT statements with advanced query capabilities, including joins, conditional filtering, aggregate functions, grouping, ordering, and limiting the results.

 ### Technical Description